dfinity/sdk/docs/concepts/tech-stack.md

 Canister authors can opt in to display the tech stack of the canister.

-The tech stack can include but not limit to the programming languages, CDKs, libraries, tools.
+The tech stack includes but not limit to the programming languages, CDKs, libraries, tools.

-Providing a standard format of such information makes it easier to build tools like Canister Explorers.
+Providing a standard format of such information makes it easier to build tools like a Canister Explorer.

 ## JSON schema